Who we are?

 apisid, consent, hsid, login_info, pref, sapisid, sid, ssid, visitor_info1_info, ysc

 You can also register with the fundraising preference service (FPS).
-This service is run by the Fundraising Regulator and allows you to stop email, telephone, addressed post, and/or text messages from a selected charity or charities by using the Fundraising Regulator or by calling 0300 303 3517.
+This service is run by the Fundraising Regulator and allows you to stop email, telephone, addressed post, and/or text messages from a selected charity or charities by using the online service at http://www.fundraisingpreference.org.uk/home by calling 0300 303 3517.

 Once you have made a request through the FPS, we will ensure that your new preferences take effect within 28 days.